All Episodes

 Okay, that's the key.

-That's the money portion of the sound bite.
+That's the money portion of the soundbite.

 He came up with a good question here.

-Blitzer says, well, then why not break down these state barriers and let all these insurance companies compete nationally without having to simply focus in on a state-by-state basis?
+Blitzer says, well, then why not break down these state barriers and let all these insurance companies compete nationally without having to simply focus in on a state-by-state basis.

-Why would that be disruptive if Blue Cross and Blue Shield or United Healthcare or all of these big insurance companies, they don't have to worry about uh just working in a state, and they could just have uh the opportunity to compete in all 50 states.
+We are trying to do this in a way that advances the interests of consumers without creating such disruption that it makes it difficult to Blue Cross and Blue Shield or United Healthcare or all of these big insurance companies, they don't have to worry about just working in a state and they could just have the opportunity to compete in all 50 states.

-But insurance is regulated at the at this time.
+But insurance is regulated at this time.

-But you could change that state.
+You could change that state.

-The president could propose a law.
+The president could state by state.

-We think we're we're proposing a package that we believe will bring that stability and security to people, will help people get insurance, will lower the cost, and that can pass the Congress, and that has to be the test.
+That is not endemic to the kind of reforms that we're proposing or that we're proposing a package that we believe will bring that stability and security to people, will help people get insurance, will lower the cost that can pass the Congress.

-We're not into uh symbolic expedition here.
+We're not into symbolic expedition here.

 Now, this is just great.